AsaTyr2018/SynthMind/README.md

 ## Features

 - Chat interface with tabs for Chat, Personas, App Settings, and Model Selection
+- Ollama-backed LLM integration with model downloader
-- Placeholder LLM and Stable Diffusion calls
+- Placeholder Stable Diffusion calls
 - Simple setup script to create a virtual environment and install dependencies

 ## Getting Started

 Run `scripts/setup.sh` to create a virtual environment and install the required Python packages.
+Make sure an Ollama server is running locally to provide LLM completions.
 Then launch the application:

 ```bash
 source venv/bin/activate